excebymn/michie/README.md

 ---

-## Releases
+## Project Notes

-Michie does not currently provide official releases.

-If you'd like to try the application, clone the repository and run it locally using the instructions above.
+This project is still in early development.
+The main focus is to keep the experience polished while expanding the music-library and playback features over time.

 ---

 ## Screenshots

-Coming soon.
+Screenshots will be added soon.

 ---

 ## Contributing

-Contributions, suggestions, bug reports, and feature requests are always welcome.

-Feel free to fork the repository and open a pull request if you'd like to contribute.
+Contributions, bug reports, and feature suggestions are welcome.
+Feel free to fork the repository and open a pull request.

 ---

 ## License

-This project does not currently include an open-source license.

-Until a license is added, all rights are reserved by the author.
+No open-source license has been added yet.
+Until a license is introduced, all rights are reserved by the project author.

 ---

 <div align="center">

-Made with Rust, Tauri, React, and Tailwind CSS.
+Made with Rust, Tauri, React, and TypeScript.

 **Michie**
 *The music player that you wanna marry.*